 Today in the United States, there are more than five hundred federally recognized Indigenous nations comprising nearly three million people, descendants of the fifteen million Native people who once inhabited this land.
-The centuries-long genocidal program of the US settler-colonial regimen has largely been omitted from history.
+The centuries-long genocidal program of the U.S. settler-colonial regimen has largely been omitted from history.
 Acclaimed historian and activist Roxanne Dunbar-Ortiz offers a history of the United States told from the perspective of Indigenous peoples and reveals how Native Americans, for centuries, actively resisted expansion of the U.S. empire.

 In An Indigenous Peoples’ History of the United States, Dunbar-Ortiz adroitly challenges the founding myth of the United States and shows how policy against the Indigenous peoples was colonialist and designed to seize the territories of the original inhabitants, displacing or eliminating them.
 And as Dunbar-Ortiz reveals, this policy was praised in popular culture, through writers like James Fenimore Cooper and Walt Whitman, and in the highest offices of government and the military.
-Shockingly, as the genocidal policy reached its zenith under President Andrew Jackson, its ruthlessness was best articulated by US Army general Thomas S. Jesup, who, in 1836, wrote of the Seminoles: “The country can be rid of them only by exterminating them.”
+Shockingly, as the genocidal policy reached its zenith under President Andrew Jackson, its ruthlessness was best articulated by U.S. Army general Thomas S. Jesup, who, in 1836, wrote of the Seminoles: “The country can be rid of them only by exterminating them.”
 [Publisher’s description.]

-This excerpt from An Indigenous Peoples’ History of the United States, is useful for teaching about the #ChangetheMascot campaign regarding the Washington football team and other sports mascots.
+The excerpt below is useful for teaching about the #ChangetheMascot campaign regarding the Washington football team and other sports mascots.

 “Redskins” (from Chapter Four: Bloody Footprints)